 Summers are also the time to plan camping trips to Wynoochee Lake.
-Starting May 20, the Coho Campground is available for tent and RV camping.
+The Coho Campground is seasonally available for tent and RV camping.
 For a unique camping experience, there are also yurts available which overlook the lake.
 The yurts are heated, furnished, and suitable for up to six people, though bedding is not provided.
 There is a group site available for larger groups or even those looking for a scout trip.
 Beginning in Coho Campground’s Loop B is the Working Forest Nature Trail.
 It is an excellent accessible interpretive trail for all ages at only a half-mile long.

 Wynoochee Lake can be reached from Highway 12 just west of Montesano by heading north on Wynoochee Valley Road/Forest Road 22.
 Follow Wynoochee Valley Road for 35 miles.
 Turn left to remain on Forest Road 22, and after around one mile, turn right at Forest Road 2294.
 Entrances to the Coho Campground and the Dam are along this road.

 Please check the Olympic National Forest website for detailed directions and maps, and all information needed before visiting (trail conditions, road closures, etc).
 Camping reservations can be made online.
 State licenses are required for fishing and hunting.
 Details can be found through the Washington Department of Fish & Wildlife.